UCLA Teacher Education Program in the News

 the Los Angeles Unified School District.
 She is the only board member

-who is a working classroom teacher.
+who was elected as a working classroom teacher.

 Teaching to make a difference

 Sara Ordaz wants to make a difference.
 That's why she chose UCLA.
 And that's why she's a teacher.